Workplace Innovation Webinar: Mental Wellbeing at Work

 23 March @ 1:30 pm - 3:30 pm GMT

 Mental Health and Wellbeing at Work: How workplace innovation helps to build mental health, wellbeing and high performance

 To find out more about GoToMeeting and to download it please visit this link.

 After registering for the event using the form below the event link will be sent to you in a confirmation email.

-Rosemary is a Founding Director of Workplace Innovation Europe CLG.
-Her experience of workplace innovation builds on many years’ experience as a clinician, manager and trade unionist in the UK’s National Health Service where she instigated, drove and delivered many complex change and improvement initiatives.
-Rosemary has played key roles in several international research and development projects, delivered leadership development programmes and facilitated organisational change in companies and public sector organisations across Europe.
+Rosemary Exton is a Founding Director of Workplace Innovation Europe CLG.
+Her experience of workplace innovation dates back to 2002, and builds on many years’ experience as a clinician, manager and trade unionist in the UK’s National Health Service where she instigated, drove and delivered many complex change and improvement initiatives.
+Rosemary has played key roles in several international research and development projects, whilst simultaneously delivering leadership development programmes and facilitating organisational change in diverse companies and public sector organisations across Europe.

 Who should participate?

-The Webinar will benefit senior and emerging leaders, middle managers, members of change teams and employee representatives in organisations from all sectors.
+Mental health concerns everyone and the webinar will benefit senior and emerging leaders, middle managers, members of change teams, employee representatives, and employees from all types of organisation and in all sectors.

 Participants will gain valuable understanding of the evidence-based practices which support positive mental health and wellbeing in the workplace, together with insights into the experiences of two leading companies.
 Drawing both on research findings and on practical experiences from Edinburgh-based Bright Purple and Experius in The Netherlands, the webinar will explore a continuum of good practice from recognising the symptoms of individual ill-health to the role of workplace innovation in creating psychological wellbeing across the workforce.
 Participants will also be able to exchange ideas and experience with the speakers and each other.